sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ## Commmands

-All commands will return a promise and you should await it to fullfil.
+All commands will return a promise and you should await it to fulfil.
 If some command do not work, we will log that automatically and rethrow the error, so you can catch that and can act on that.

 ### Measure
 The measure command will prepare everything for measuring a new URL (clearing internal metrics, starting the video etc).
 If you give an URL to the measure command it will start to measure and navigate to that URL.

 If you do not give it a URL, it will prepare everything and start the video.
 So it's up to you to navigate/click on a link/submit the page.
 You also need to stop the measurement so that Browsertime/sitespeed.io knows that you want the metrics.